mugdhav/SarvamAPICodeSample/README.md

-Created for Exploring Indian AI event.
+Created for the Pie & AI: Exploring Indian AI event.
 Contains a Jupyter Notebook with Python program that uses Sarvam API to translate user input text from one Indian language to another.